20 Different Types of Snakes in Delaware

 by Andrew Hoffman is licensed under CC BY-NC-ND 2.0

-Uniformly reddish-brown to dark gray in color, smooth earth snakes frequently have minute black specks.
+Uniformly reddish-brown to dark gray, smooth earth snakes frequently have minute black specks.

 They live in various settings, mostly below or beneath surface trash, and their major food source is worms.